 (9) Appoint the chairpersons and Members of committees as provided by the Bylaws, direct the chairpersons of committees, and coordinate the activities of all committees, analyze and appraise regularly the progress of committees to see that they are making suitable progress toward their authorized objectives, and keep the Board adequately informed on all matters of significance pertaining to committee activities.

 (10) Perform such other duties as from time to time may be assigned by the Board.

-(11) Except in those instances in which the authority to execute is expressly delegated to another officer or agent of the Corporation or a different mode of execution is expressly prescribed by the Board or these Bylaws, the President may execute for the Corporation any contracts or other instruments which the Board has authorized to be executed.
+(11) Except in those instances in which the authority to execute is expressly delegated to another officer of the Corporation or a different mode of execution is expressly prescribed by the Board or these Bylaws, the President may execute for the Corporation any contracts or other instruments which the Board has authorized to be executed.
 Such execution may be accomplished either with or without the seal of the Corporation, and either individually or with the Secretary/Treasurer.